 Schools Of Choice

-As stated in the parent letter available during the application period, the granting of choice must be balanced with the need to provide an equitable and appropriate enrollment in all of our schools.
+In order to support the District’s goal of excellence and equity for all students, the granting of choice is balanced with the need to provide an equitable and appropriate enrollment in all of our schools.

 Please Note: The Farmington STEAM Academy holds a separate lottery.
-Students must live within the Farmington Public School boundaries, in order to apply.
+Students must live within the boundaries of Farmington Public Schools, in order to apply.
 The application period and lottery generally occur in January of each year.
-To be apprised of this process, please subscribe to the Farmington Public Schools district listserv and/or check the Farmington STEAM Academy website.

 Frequently Asked Questions